cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

   --name=<key_name>
 ```

+### Edit Validator Description

 You can edit your validator's public description.
-This information will be used by delegators to decide which validators to stake to.
+This info is to identify your validator, and will be relied on by delegators to decide which validators to stake to.
 Make sure to provide input for every flag below, otherwise the field will default to empty (`--moniker` defaults to the machine name).

 The `--keybase-sig` is a 16-digit string that is generated with a [keybase.io](https://keybase.io) account.
-It's a good way of verifying your identity across multiple online networks.
+It's a cryptographically secure method of verifying your identity across multiple online networks.
+The Keybase API allows us to retrieve your Keybase avatar.
+This is how you can add a logo to your validator profile.

 ```bash
 gaiacli stake edit-validator